 You are done with this lab.
-Ensure that all lab files are closed, exit Quartus II, log off the computer, and hand in your answer sheet.
+Ensure that all lab files are closed, exit Quartus Prime, log off the computer, power down the DE2-115 board, and hand in your answer sheet.
 Don't forget to write down your name, student ID, and your lab section number.